nitinsomani2405/Design_Project/docs/APPROACH.md

 - RR: Baseline fairness.
 - MAF: Focus on worst (stale) node first.
 - AWN: Balance urgency (AoI) and proximity (distance) with tunable β, γ.
+  - Score = AoI^β / (dist^γ + ε)
+  - In `sweep-alpha`, β and γ are dynamically adjusted based on α:
+    - β = 0.8 + α × 0.8 (range: 0.8 to 1.6)
+    - γ = 1.6 - α × 1.0 (range: 1.6 to 0.6)
+    - This makes α truly affect decision-making, not just reporting.

 ## Routing Heuristics
 - Nearest Neighbor to initialize a tour; then refine with 2-Opt.
 - Greedy mode: ignore a fixed tour and pick next node by the chosen policy at each step.
+  - Used in `compare-policies` to ensure policies produce different results.
+  - Used in `sweep-alpha` to allow α-driven β/γ changes to affect behavior.

 ## Simulation Loop
 - At each iteration: